Image Courtesy: Unsplash

 6 in 10 consumers purchase brands to express political stance

-Six in ten consumers are buying or boycotting brands to express their political postures, upending the world of business as we know it, a survey has revealed.
+Six in ten consumers are buying or boycotting brands to express their political postures, upending the world of business, a survey has revealed.

 The study, which comprised feedback from 15,000 people based in 15 countries across Asia, Europe, the Middle East and the Americas, highlighted how brands are no longer restricted to the realm of profit making and have coalesced with politics in the mind of the consumer.